dataliterate/cms.js-starter/pages/home.md

 ---
 <img src="./assets/datarobo.gif" width="240" height="240" />

-## Design means making complexity tangible, fun and beautiful.
+## My mission as a Designer is to make complexity tangible, fun and beautiful.

 **My goal is to help other designers design better by providing design tools and training that enhance their creativity and effectiveness.
 By empowering people to understand and utilize technological mechanisms responsibly, I aim to support everyone in becoming more data literate.**